janvanveldhuizen/janban/README.md

 # Outlook Taskboard aka **JanBan**

+_Note that this repository is hosted on Gitlab [https://gitlab/janware/janban].
+The Github repository is only a mirror._
+_Please follow the Gitlab link to report issues or to do a pull request._

 Outlook Taskboard is a kanban board style view for Outlook Tasks.

 I found the original Kanban board implemented by Evren Varol.
 I looked at the forks and liked the